 The key to the long-term success of your functional capacity evaluation (FCE) and post-offer testing (POET) career is to adopt a federal court-accepted ADA Title I medical examination process.
-No matter which evaluation ‘system’ you use, this unique program delivers a solid, practical foundation that minimizes the risk of federal non-compliance.
-This is not a theoretical training: you come away well grounded in the premise and purpose of work evaluation under ADA Title I with a focus on your process roadmap.
+No matter which evaluation ‘system’ you use, this unique workshop delivers a solid, practical foundation that minimizes your risk of federal non-compliance.
+This is brain-on, practical training: you come away well grounded in the premise and purpose of work evaluation under ADA Title I with a focus on your process roadmap.

-The Premise of all ADA Title I Medical Examinations is the same: An individual is compared to the specific physical and cognitive demands of the Essential Functions of the job to which he is attached or desires.
-The evaluation process must be sensitive to the phase of employment of the individual to avoid inquiries that raise the specter of a disability or invade the irrelevance of family health or work history.
-Each inquiry should be made with openness to a request for reasonable accommodation during the application or testing process.
+The premise of all functional capacity evaluation and post-offer tests under ADA Title I (see: 42 U.S. Code § 12112 – Medical Examinations and Inquiries) is: the work evaluator compares an individual to the specific physical and cognitive demands of the Essential Functions of the job to which he is attached or desires.
+The evaluation process must avoid inquiries that raise the specter of disability or that query family health and work history.
+Each inquiry must include an effective response to a request for reasonable accommodation during the application or testing process.

 Purpose – Informing the Seven Types of ADA Title I Medical Examinations

-The Purpose of all ADA Title I Medical Examinations is to provide next-step answers to questions about the safe ability of an otherwise qualified individual to execute the specific physical and cognitive demands of the Essential Functions of job to which he is attached or desires.
-Safe ability may touch on a direct threat to oneself or another worker.
-It may be requested to confirm the medical qualification for a requested accommodation.
+Each time you administer an FCE or POET, you must provide next-step answers about the safe ability of an otherwise qualified individual to execute the specific physical and cognitive demands of the Essential Functions of the job to which the individual is attached or desires.
+Note that it takes a long sentence to express the simple reason for the tests you administer.